-Vodafone to place greater focus on recycling&reusing mobile phones due to SOMO study
+Vodafone will place greater focus on recycling & reusing mobile phones due to SOMO study 'Fair Phones: it’s your call', promises the company in its 2009/2010 sustainability report.

 In its 2009/2010 Sustainability Report, Vodafone writes to have participated in a study by Stichting Onderzoek Multinationale Ondernemingen (SOMO) entitled Fair Phones: It’s your call.